Pulumi vs Terraform

 Conclusion

-- Compatibility: Both Terraform and Pulumi are compatible with all major operating systems, cloud providers, and IDEs, though you’ll need to install a plugin to use an IDE with Terraform.
+- Compatibility: Both are compatible with all major operating systems, cloud providers, and IDEs.
+Terraform requires a plugin for IDE use.

-- Community Support: Terraform has a larger developer base, but both tools have excellent documentation and many code examples.
+- Community Support: Terraform has larger community support, but both tools have comprehensive documentation and code examples.